-Who needs a notice and how to apply.
+Who needs a notice and how to submit an application

 You'll need to apply for a Temporary Event Notice (TENs) if you're holding an event with licensable activities.